Argent77/A7-ImprovedShamanicDance/README.md

 ### Improved Shamanic Dance (main component)

 This component allows Shamans to move at reduced speed while performing the dance to give them more tactical options against opponents.
-To counteract this improvement somewhat, spirits won't listen to any shamans anymore but their own master.
+Moreover, it attempts to harmonize the combat scripts of the spirits to behave consistently across all supported games and patch versions.

 ### Expanded Shamanic Dance for high level characters (requires main component)